DevBoiAgru/DriveLinkDesktop/README.md

   - Verify phone and PC are on the same WiFi.
   - Double-check the PC's IP address.
   - Disable the Firewall temporarily to test.
-- **The code execution cannot proceed because `dllname.dll` was not found.
-Reinstalling the program may fix this problem.**
-  - Download and install Visual C++ Redistributables from [here.](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 - **Not sure what the issue is?**
   - Check the log file, by default in the install location `log.txt`.
 It saves the logs of the last time the program ran.
 Warning: It is overwritten everytime program starts.